 Service required as part of course or program requirements, military service, summer internships, or jobs will not be considered for Honos Civicus.
 Activities that terminated before entrance into the Fletcher School will similarly not count towards an application.

 Can I nominate a peer?

 Yes, you are welcome to submit nominations.
-To nominate a classmate, please send an email to Lucia.Foulkes@tufts.edu and include one or two sentences why you believe your nominee would be a good candidate for the Honos Civicus Society.
+To nominate a classmate, you will need to fill out a short nomination form here.
 The Honos Civicus committee will contact your nominee to encourage them to apply.

 Do I need to be nominated in order to apply?